SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 |Name|Name of the event.
 |Device|The name of the device sending the event.
 Clicking the name leads you to the detailed view of the device.

+In the event list the latest entry is displayed on top.

 Clicking a row expands it and displays further details on the event (as type and position of the device).

 Since devices may send large amounts of event data, you can filter the data to be displayed by date.

-Select a start date and an end date from the fields at the top and click the Filter button to apply the filter.
-Click the Clear button to clear the remove the filter again.
+Select a start date and an end date from the fields in the top menu bar and click the **Filter** button to apply the filter.
+Click the **Clear** button to clear the filter again.

 ![Filtering Events](/guides/users-guide/DeviceManagement/DevMgmt_EventsFiltering.png)

-Click **Realtime** at the top-right to see events coming in from the devices in real-time.
+Click **Realtime** at the right of the top menu bar to see events coming in from the devices in real-time.

 ## <a name="managing-device-data"></a> Managing Device Data